 Ask anyone and they'd say Francis is the real main character of the show, not Malcolm, since he got the majority of the character development and became better off in the end.

 Was Hal really in on Lois's plan for Malcolm to become president, or did he only agree to it because he was too henpeckedto stand up to Lois?

 Was Francise really an Enfant Terrible or was it the result of Must Have Caffeine do the the fact that Lois kept feeding him chocolate every five seconds.
 Just like Reese gave Jaime 3-4 cans of Kapow soda every day, causing him to go berserk.

-Base Breaker: Every main character, especially Lois.
+Base-Breaking Character: Every main character, especially Lois.
 Each character drifts from likable to completely insane.
 For the viewer, their mileage may vary on just how they're supposed to feel about anyone at any given time.

-"Funny Aneurysm" Moment: Commendant Spengler's multiple amputations are continually played for laughs.
+"Funny Aneurysm" Moment: Commandant Spengler's multiple amputations are continually played for laughs.
 His actor Daniel von Bargen would later lose a leg to diabetes, and attempted suicide when it looked like he might lose the other one.

-Harsher in Hindsight: The man who tried to frame Hal for corporate espionage feared he was dying of cancer and wanted to clear his conscience, only to find out that he wasn't later.
+The man who tried to frame Hal for corporate espionage feared he was dying of cancer and wanted to clear his conscience, only to find out that he wasn't later.
 Paul Gleeson, who played him, died of cancer a year and a half later.

 One has to wonder if Breaking Bad show creator Vince Gilligan looked to this show for inspiration, as this show has a lot of scenes and episode premises that become hilarious and/or eerie once you learn that the Bryan Cranston who plays Bumbling Dad Hal is the same one who plays morally gray, cancer-stricken chemistry teacher-turned-meth dealer, Walter White: